illegal-instruction-co/react-riyils/README.md

 # React Riyils

-A React component for vertical video feeds (Reels/Stories style) with a carousel + fullscreen viewer, built on Swiper.
+A small, focused React library for building vertical video carousels and fullscreen viewers.

-Includes MP4 quality selection and optional HLS playback via hls.js.
+React Riyils exists because we could not find a simple, well-behaved solution for Instagram/TikTok-style video experiences on the web that handled real browser constraints correctly.

 Live demo: [https://illegal-instruction-co.github.io/react-riyils](https://illegal-instruction-co.github.io/react-riyils)

+---

 ## Why this exists

-I couldn’t find a small, open-source, React-first vertical video swiper that:

-* works on mobile and desktop,
-* supports both MP4 and HLS,
-* and handles real-world constraints like preloading, cleanup, and safe playback attempts.
+Modern web video is harder than it looks.

+Autoplay restrictions, mobile gesture handling, network variability, and performance constraints often turn simple video feeds into fragile implementations.
+We tried several existing approaches and ended up building a minimal system that focuses on correctness first, visuals second.

+This project is the result of that exploration.

+---

+## What it provides

-React Riyils is a pragmatic component, not a full video SDK.
+React Riyils is intentionally limited in scope.
+It does not try to be a full media framework.

+It provides:

+* Vertical swipe navigation based on Swiper
+* A fullscreen viewer with gesture-based controls
+* Deterministic video playback handling
+* Adaptive video source loading
+* Careful resource management for multiple videos

+---

 ## Features

+### Interaction

-* Vertical swipe viewer and a coverflow-style carousel
+* Vertical swipe navigation
-* MP4 or HLS (.m3u8) sources
-* MP4 quality variants (low/mid/high) selected from device + network hints
+* Tap, double-tap, and long-press gestures
-* Virtualized slides for performance
+* Keyboard controls for desktop environments

+### Playback

+* Explicit handling of browser autoplay policies
+* Automatic muted fallback when required
+* Cancellation of outdated playback attempts
+* Predictable play / pause behavior

+### Video loading

+* Optional adaptive quality selection
-* Keyboard support (carousel + viewer)
+* Optional HLS (.m3u8) support via hls.js
+* Controlled preloading around the active index
-* Retry UI on playback errors
+* Cleanup on unmount to avoid leaks
-* TypeScript types and translation hooks

-## Non-goals

-This project does not aim to be:

-* a DRM solution,
-* a fully featured video analytics platform,
-* a replacement for native mobile video SDKs.

-Autoplay behavior is browser-dependent.
-Some platforms require user interaction to start playback with sound, and some may block playback entirely under certain conditions.
+### Performance

+* Virtualized slides
+* Limited number of mounted video elements
+* No global state or heavy contexts

+---

 ## Installation